ibm-cloud-docs/Cloudant/tutorials/create_query.md

   }
   ```
   {:codeblock}
+3. Click the **Create Index** button.
    The index was created.
 You can see it in the right pane.

   ![Query index](../images/query-index1.png)